Weltraumschaf/commons/commons-testing/src/site/markdown/index.md

 ```

 Same    way    you    can    redirect    the    error    output    by    setting
 `System.setErr(PrintStream)`.
-Usualy  this is  helpful if  you have  legacy code
+Usually  this is helpful  if you have  legacy code
 which uses  `System.out` or `System.err`  directly without any  abstraction.
 You
 can capture that output and inspect it.